-A summary of medical and surgical history will be coded using MedDRA version 18.0 or higher and presented by system and organ class (SOC) and preferred term (PT).
+A summary of medical and surgical history will be presented by MedDRA version 18.0 or higher system and organ class (SOC) and preferred term (PT).
 A similar summary will be generated for the currently active abnormalities only, by SOC and PT.